Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and eventually converts.

 If you follow the bulleted steps routinely, you’ll start to grow on the group members’ awareness.
 Then, when you direct message them and ask them to accept your offer, they’ll know you as an expert and be more willing to have a call with you.
 Next, you’ll learn the effective strategy for direct messaging these potential industry group leads and others on the network.

-As you’re publishing articles and posts to LinkedIn, you should also be connecting with and direct messaging people who seem like quality leads.
+As you’re publishing articles and posts on LinkedIn, you should also be connecting with and direct messaging people who seem like quality leads.
 These could be people from a prospecting list or someone you found during your authority-building activities, perhaps in a LinkedIn group.
 Through InMail, start to form an even more personal relationship with these people, and after sending a few value-providing messages and starting a conversation, make your offer.

 Direct message these types of potential LinkedIn leads: